Brain memory finding may help schizophrenia research

-In a study scheduled to be published in the Journal of Neuroscience, researchers from Cambridge University tested 53 volunteers and found differences in their ability to distinguish between real or imagined memories.
+In a study published in the Journal of Neuroscience, researchers from Cambridge University tested 53 volunteers and found differences in their ability to distinguish between real or imagined memories.

 The scientists then found a direct link between these results and the size of a specific area of the brain called the paracingulate sulcus, or PCS.